Come out and attend an event in your community and be a visible sign of the peace and justice movement in Nebraska

 ANNUAL PEACE CONFERENCE

 The Nebrakans for Peace ANNUAL PEACE CONFERENCE will be held this year on October 29, in Omaha, NE.
-Mark your calendars and stay tuned for more information!
+Mark your calendars and click HERE to download your registration form!
+Register TODAY!

 Help Stop Global Warming - It Can Be Done!